jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-11-18-developing-sylph.markdown

 #### Prelude: what is sylph?

 Sylph is a new method/software that detects what organisms are present in a [metagenomic DNA sequencing](https://www.nature.com/articles/nbt.3935) sample of a microbiome.
 This is sometimes called taxonomic or metagenomic *profiling*.
-A metagenomic sequencing produces small DNA fragments of the genomes within a microbiome (e.g. in your gut).

 This post won't be about the sylph algorithm, but about its development process.
 I'll assume some familiarity with computational metagenomics going forward, but it's not strictly necessary.